fauna/graphql-workshop/content/getting-started/data-access-patterns/index.md

 ### Get all owners

 Fauna automatically generates queries based on their parameters and return values.
-To generate a query that returns all owners, add the highlighted line to your schema or download the linked file.
+To generate a query that returns all owners, add the highlighted line to your schema or download the linked schema.

 {{< tabs groupId="schema" >}}
 {{< tab name="GraphQL" >}}